pawandubey/blog/content/year-in-books-2021.md

 A murder is discovered in colonial era "Calcutta" and a newly-landed inspector is assigned to the case who attempts to untangle the threads with help of overeager local junior-ranking personnel.

-I picked this up as a deliberate attempt to read more Indian authors but was disappointed.
 An attempt is made to portray "Calcutta" filled with an air of intrigue and malice - with the protagonist barely familiar with the dark underbelly of the city and still mired-up in his own tragic past.
 It even has good reviews!

 I picked this up as a deliberate attempt to read more Indian authors but was disappointed.
 The story seemed to drag on, I felt no attachment to the protagonist, and the target audience seemed to not be Indians like me, but people unfamiliar with Kolkata (and colonial India).
 I did not bother finishing it.